 However, the NPP exists in a vacuum, without the support and resources of the full CPP, and thus is limited in its ability to truly serve all residents.
 As part of moving the overall NOLA-CPP forward, CBNO conducted three specific pilot projects:

 - District Council pilot project, working with the Gentilly Civic Improvement Association, demonstrating how this second tier of the NOLA-CPP structure serves and empowers individual neighborhoods.

 - Latino Community of Interest pilot project, working with Puentes New Orleans, demonstrating methodologies for organizing within underrepresented communities; for improving their access to government services, economic opportunity, additional resources, and improved resiliency; and for connecting Latino residents to their neighborhoods and other community structures.

 - Housing Community of Interest, working with the Greater New Orleans Housing Alliance, demonstrating how individuals and organizations can collaborate around a particular issue and how they can in turn be a resource to neighborhoods.

-The citizen engagement and energy that emerged in New Orleans post-Katrina has been a profound force in the city’s recovery and revitalization.
-Formalizing this in a way that strengthens and sustains it far into the future is a vitally important component of rebuilding New Orleans as one of the world’s great cities.
+The resident engagement and energy that emerged in New Orleans post-Katrina has been a profound force in the city’s recovery and revitalization.
+Formalizing this in a way that strengthens and sustains it far into the future is a vitally important component of establishing New Orleans as one of the world’s great cities.
 CBNO is completely committed to seeing the NOLA-CPP fully adopted and implemented.